How to authentically (not) gift for Christmas

 What is it that you would like to shake a little to invite something new?
 Would you like to invite the thought of authentically not gift anything; the desire to embrace solitude, watch 2-3 movies alone at home instead of gathering with the wider family; the wish to focus less on the receiving and more on the giving; or to focus less on the giving and more on the receiving; or do you wish to simply enjoy companionship?
 Or maybe what you truly desire is to not participate in any of these festive activities at all?

 Wonderful!
 Whatever it is that actually feels authentic and true to you is welcomed.
-I encourage you, do yourself the favour and claim back the power over this last weeks of the year.
+I encourage you, do yourself the favour and claim back the power over these last weeks of the year.
 Ask yourself how you want to feel, what you want to invest your energies into, what serves you and what you need.
-Why not giving it a shot and attending to this truthful calling within a lil bit more this year?
+Why not giving it a shot and attending to this truthful calling within a little bit more this year even if it means that this year you authentically do not gift.